 Considerations:

-• Advanced project management features are limited compared to specialized contractor platforms.
+- Advanced project management is limited compared to specialized contractor platforms.

-• API access restrictions may hinder integration for organizations with complex tech stacks.
+- API access can restrict integration for complex tech stacks.

 7. Worksome

 Worksome handles the messy parts of contractor compliance, classification, global payments, and legal risk, automatically.
 It focuses on orchestrating cross-functional workflows for HR, procurement, finance, and legal teams.
-By offering indemnified classification and integrated payments across 150+ countries, Worksome streamlines the complexities of contractor engagement.
+It offers indemnified classification and integrated payments across 150+ countries.

 Use case: